quantimoto/cryptoverse/README.md

 ## Install

-Install with pip
+To install with pip, open a terminal and enter:
 ```bash
 $ pip install cryptoverse
 ```

-Install sources for development
+If you want to install the sources for development:
 ```bash
 $ git clone https://github.com/quantimoto/cryptoverse
 $ cd cryptoverse